| Industry Case Studies Restaurant

 (i.e. up-selling and suggestive selling).
 Mystery Shopping was then

 used to obtain the numerical basis for these calculations.
+Accurate assumptions were made regarding customer traffic and the

 average purchase per transaction.
 As a result, the client could